 See Related: Things to do in Two Harbors, MN

-If you do have a boat, this park also features a boat launch for you to start your cruising journey.
-The dam is the start of Minnehaha Creek, which curves all the way through the Twin Cities to eventually end up at Minnehaha Falls.
+This park also features a boat launch to start your cruising journey if you have a boat.
+The dam is the start of Minnehaha Creek, which curves through the Twin Cities to eventually end up at Minnehaha Falls.

-Minnehaha Falls then feeds into the Mississippi River, so… Lake Minnetonka travels a very very long way.
-If you think about it, in a way, people from all over the U.S. are “purifying themselves in Lake Minnetonka” as Prince famously said.
+Minnehaha Falls then feeds into the Mississippi River, so… Lake Minnetonka travels a long way.
+If you think about it, in a way, people from all over the U.S. are “purifying themselves in Lake Minnetonka,” as Prince famously said.

 See Related: Best Minnesota State Parks